 495 Information and Instructions

-All sections of 495 entail online class meetings and a 120 hour experience at a site that uses psychological theories or methods.
+All sections of 495 entail either online or in-person class meetings and a 120 hour experience at a site that uses psychological theories or methods.
 For example, acceptable internship sites might involve education, development, research, informal counseling, mental health facilities, social services, addiction clinics, management issues (industrial/organizational psychology) and community outreach programs.

 All sections of 495 accommodate students who have an online site with any type of psychological content (e.g. education, aging, research).
 Sites must utilize general, management or clinical psychology orientations.
 Clinical placements should not involve 1:1 therapy without proper guidance and training and PPE.
 Online work is acceptable at group homes, psychiatric hospitals, and counseling sites.
 If you work with clients using ABA therapy, you need to get clearance from Risk Management or CICE.
 Sites must use psychological methods or theories to be viable.

 Register for Psych 495 as soon as possible after your window opens because classes fill quickly.
 After you register, we will send you a list of possible sites, and a list of course options.
 2-3 months before the 495 class begins, contact an internship site and arrange for your placement.
 DO NOT WAIT UNTIL CLASS BEGINS TO FIND A SITE.

 If you have any questions about this course, please contact Professor Mary Madracki (Internship Coordinator for Psychology) at firstname.lastname@example.org, or email your Psyc 495 Instructor for a copy of their syllabus.